cs1302uga/cs1302-tutorials/emacs/emacs.md

 to use other text editors that are available in the Unix environment, we will focus on Emacs in this course.
 If you're interested in learning more about Emacs, check out the [Wikipedia Page](https://en.wikipedia.org/wiki/Emacs).

+**Why do we use Emacs in CSCI 1302?** Here is Dr. Cotterell's usual response to that question:

+> Emacs works in the terminal, therefore working with it will build and strengthen your skills in a
+> Unix-like environment; With respect to Java, it allows you to focus on really learning the syntax
+> of the language, which means you won't have to rely on the editor to write a program (e.g., we want
+> to avoid, "I can only write Java in editor X").
+Furthermore, if you go back to using a more advanced
+> editor, then you'll be able to make informed decisions regarding suggestions the editor provides
+> instead of accepting them as, "must do."

 In this tutorial, we will teach you the basics of the Emacs text editor.

 ## Control and Meta